eieieileen/eieieileen/README.md

 - 🔭 I’m currently working on: recapping everything from the Full-Stack bootcamp
 - 💬 Ask me about: plants and awesome music
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a huge Harry Potter fan and I collect plants
+- ⚡ Fun fact: I am a huge Harry Potter fan, I love to listen to the Harry Potter soundtrack playlist on Spotify while coding and I collect plants ⚡️🌿